 History of the Penny in the United States

 In 1962, pennies were no longer made with tin.
-In 1982, the penny was made of 97.5 percent zinc with only 2.5 percent copper.
-At 2.500 grams, it weighs more than a dime.
+Since 1982, the penny has been made with 97.5% zinc and just 2.5% copper.
+At 2.500 grams, it weighs more than a dime (2.268 grams).

-Should Other Coins Be Eliminated?
+Should Other Coins Be Eliminated, Too?